Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-{\em Note added.}- While this project was near to completion, a related paper~\cite{Cyr:2023pgw}, also studying the capability of SDs to constrain $\mathcal{P}(k)$ and its relation to the recent PTA detection, appeared on the arXiv.
-Whereas we perform a MCMC Pixie-like forecast for a lognormal bump of curvature perturbations fitting PTA data, Ref. ~\cite{Cyr:2023pgw} discusses the accuracy in the SD theoretical calculation of different templates motivated by PTA data and explores the relevance of the additional dissipation of tensor fluctuations.
-Under the same assumptions, our results broadly agree with those of ~\cite{Cyr:2023pgw}.
+{\em Note added.} While this project was near to completion, a related paper~\cite{Cyr:2023pgw}, also studying the capability of SDs to constrain $\mathcal{P}(k)$ and its relation to the recent PTA detection, appeared on the arXiv.

 \begin{widetext}